 Intended Focus of Proposed Projects

 Anton enables scientists to perform MD simulations of biomolecular systems nearly two orders of magnitude faster than the previous state of the art (see the Estimating Requested Simulation Resources section).
-To maximize the benefit of Anton to the scientific community, proposed projects should focus exclusively on questions that will be greatly advanced by multi-microsecond MD simulations.
-Special emphasis should be on the need for long continuous trajectories rather than a sampling of many short ones.
-Further, investigators should explain why such long timescales are necessary and important for the molecular system and scientific question under consideration.
+To maximize the benefit of Anton to the scientific community, proposed projects should focus exclusively on questions that will be greatly advanced by long continuous MD simulations.
+Further, investigators should explain why multi-microsecond timescales are necessary and important for the molecular system and scientific question under consideration.
 Proposals to run only a large number of shorter (sub microsecond) simulations will receive a lower ranking in the review process.

 Estimating Requested Simulation Resources

 Applicants may refer to the table below, with benchmarks for a number of systems of various sizes, to estimate the amount of machine time required for their project.
 The actual achievable simulation times, however, may vary even for different molecular systems of similar size.
-No more than a total of 8.14 machine-days (100,000 node-hours) will be allocated to any one principal investigator.
-It is anticipated that 10 to 20 allocations will be made at or near 100,000 node-hours, and 30 to 40 allocations will be made at or near 50,000 node-hours.
+No more than a total of 460,000 MD simulation units (9.1 machine-days) will be allocated to any one principal investigator.
+(An “MD simulation unit” is defined as the amount of machine-time required to simulate 1 nanosecond of a 50,000 atom system using Anton production parameters.)
+It is anticipated that 10 to 20 allocations will be made at or near 460,000 MD simulation units, and 30 to 40 allocations will be made at or near 230,000 MD simulation units.
 Applicants are encouraged to target their requested resources at one of these levels.
-Note that simulations on Anton will run on all 512 nodes.
+Note that simulations on Anton 2 will run on all 128 nodes.

-For more details regarding Anton, please see the References.
+For more details regarding Anton 2, please see the References.

 Structure of Proposal